fossasia/susi_linux/docs/developer_setup.md

 echo "/susi_python" >> susi_linux/.git/info/exclude
 ```

-install other necessary pip modules
+Install other necessary pip modules
 -----------------------------------
 If you are on stretch, first upgrade pip and wheel
 ```